michael-je/the-lone-dancer/README.md

 - python-pip

 ---
-### Setup for contributions (Linux)
+### Setup (Linux)
+1. Make sure `python3` and `python-pip` are installed.
+(On Arch-Linux):

+		$ sudo pacman -Syu
+		$ sudo pacman -S python3 python-pip
-1. Fork the repository on github, clone it onto your machine and move into the directory:
+2. Fork the repository on github, clone it onto your machine and move into the directory:

 		$ git clone git@<your-fork>.git
 		$ cd the-lone-dancer
-2. Optionally create a new virtual environment and activate it:
+3. Optionally create a new virtual environment and activate it:

 		$ pip3 install virtualenv
 		$ virtualenv venv
 		$ source venv/bin/activate
-3. Install required python libraries:
+4. Install required python libraries:

 		$ pip3 install -r requirements.txt
-4. Follow the beginning of [this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) to create a discord bot and generate an API token for it.
+5. Follow the beginning of [this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python#how-to-create-a-discord-bot-account) to create a discord bot and generate an API token for it.
-5. Create secrets.py using the example:
+6. Create secrets.py using the example:

 		$ cp secrets.py.example secrets.py
-	Then replace the empty `TOKEN` string with your generated token from step 4.
+	Then replace the empty `TOKEN` string with your generated token from the previous step.
+7. [Connect the bot to a discord server](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/#how-to-invite-your-bot-to-join-a-server) for testing; make sure to give it relevant permissions.
+8. Run it:

+		$ python3 main.py
+	*Currently the only working chat command is `!hello`.
+Type this in the server chat to check if the bot is working.*

 ---
 ### Next Steps